 Kartell Componobili Storage Units can double up as side tables or bedside tables.

-Look out for storage solutions that are modular and can be reconfigured and/or added to as your needs change.
+Look out for small space storage solutions that are modular and can be reconfigured and/or added to as your needs change.

 A great example is the stylish and versatile Tower Shelving System from Heal’s, above and below.